-Some families have been giving their children medicinal cannabis from the illicit market because there is no legal source.
+Some families have been giving their children cannabis products from the illicit market because there was no legal source.
 Many of these parents are in a situation where standard treatment for their child's condition has not been successful or may cause significant side effects.

 These families access information on the Internet and online forums that suggest the use of medicinal cannabis may be helpful for their child's condition, however much of this information is anecdotal and not scientifically verified.

 These children are suffering debilitating illnesses and the parents are desperate to help their children.
 This unfortunately means they may be sourcing various illicit, untested products of unknown quality and efficacy.
 A few of these parents are satisfied with the illicit product they are using and do not wish to change to another product that may be different to the current illicit product or cost more.
 These parents see an amnesty as a way to continue their current treatment.

 By changing the law to enable access to a legal source of medicinal cannabis, the Queensland Government is supporting parents to ensure that their child has the safest and best possible treatment available.

 Some people are requesting an amnesty from prosecution to take illicit cannabis themselves or give their children illicit cannabis for medicinal purposes.
 The issue is that an amnesty would not provide a legal source of pharmaceutical-grade medicinal cannabis for these individuals or families.